THIS POST MAY CONTAIN AFFILIATE LINKS, PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Going through my water bottles the other day, I found a couple with missing tops.
 I guess I kept them around because hey, they still can hold water.

 But you know what also holds water?
 Cups, and like me you probably have a cabinet full of those!

 10. Take out menus or phonebooks you don’t use.

-Every so often for some reason I still get a phone book delivered to me.
-For some reason in the past I’ve kept them and they just sit in my cabinet and are never opened.
+Every so often for some reason, I still get a phone book delivered to me.
+In the past I’ve kept them and they just sit in my cabinet and are never opened.

 Empty boxes or packaging.

 Sometimes it’s so tempting to be lazy and leave a trash bag box under the sink or other packaging from kitchen items.
 Try to throw item packing away as you use it, so you don’t have a ton of empty boxes that pile up.